JustinBaldock/C64-SpyHunter/claude/Hero_Object_Move_Handler_Notes.md

   `claude/Enemy_Scoring_Notes.md`.
 * The six data tables and two subroutines the `COMMIT_TYPE` tail reads/calls are now converted - see `claude/Draw_Handler_Notes.md`.
-* Slot 1's (`MOVE_HERO`'s) full semantics - only the control-flow shape is
+* Slot 1's (`MOVE_HERO`'s) full semantics are now interpreted - see the
-  traced, not what each `SEQ_STATE`/sub-state transition represents in gameplay terms.
+  "full state-machine now interpreted" section above (task #37).
+What's left is confirming the exact visual/gameplay feel of each transition against live play (e.g. does the boathouse-entry slowdown visibly feel like "becoming amphibious"; what `HERO_STATE=$18`/slot 0's `$1A` reaction actually looks like on screen) - static reading has gone as far as it can without a live capture.

 Rebuilt and verified: `spyhunter.bin` MD5 unchanged at `5af76758a98f7fc30dda87e48f94f5db` - the entire conversion is